 If you chose to augment your HTML, you will need to have existing HTML tags that surround product data on your site.
 In some cases, it might be necessary to add new HTML tags.

-Note that the price must be specified with a full stop, not a comma, as a decimal separator.
+Note that the price must be specified with a full point as a decimal separator, instead of a comma.
 If you show the price in multiple currencies on the landing page, you can use multiple objects of type Offer.
 When you use multiple Offer objects, you'll also need to use the

-Important: Some product spec attributes are not supported by schema.org.
+Important: Some product spec attributes are not supported by Schema.org.
 Visit the supported structured data attributes page to learn more.
 Specifying the following schema.org values is required for automatic item updates:

 Test your markups

-Test your Schema.org implementation with Search Console or the Structured Data Testing Tool.
-Visit the Google Search Console Help Center to learn more about using the tool, debugging any issues, and interpreting your results in the tool.
+Test your schema.org implementation with Search Console or the Rich Results Tool.
+Visit the Google Search Console Help Centre to learn more about using the tool, debugging any issues and interpreting your results in the tool.